-During the Financial Year, the energy consumption intensity of the Group increased significantly compared to 2022, mainly due to increased energy consumption by vehicles and machinery based on the needs of construction projects.
-The Group will continue to monitor its energy consumption and implement relevant measures, reduce its energy consumption intensity progressively and aim to achieve the target of reducing the total energy consumption intensity by 2025.
+During the Financial Year, the Group's total energy consumption decreased compared to 2023 due to the decreased use of vehicles and machinery based on the needs of construction projects.
+However, the Group's total energy consumption intensity during 2024 increased compared to 2023, mainly due to the decrease in revenue.
+The Group will continue to monitor its energy consumption and implement relevant measures, reduce its total energy consumption intensity progressively and aim to achieve the target of reducing the total energy consumption intensity by 2025.